eic/EicRoot/README.md

   Choose a free port on your computer (5555 in the below example).

-  In order to mount a local directory <my-scratch-directory> from inside the container:
+  In order to mount a local directory <my-scratch-directory> from inside the container, create it first like shown below ('eic' user in the container has UID and GUI 11111)

 ```
     mkdir <my-scratch-directory>
     chown 11111.11111 <my-scratch-directory> # this is currently required under Linux
 ```

-  Use an additional key like '-v <my-scratch-directory>:/scratch:z' to the 'docker run' command below.

-  '<my-scratch-directory>' will be accessible as /scratch in the container.
+, and use an additional key like '-v <my-scratch-directory>:/scratch:z' to the 'docker run' command below. '<my-scratch-directory>' will be accessible as /scratch in the container.

   Now run the container: